zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-onboarding-overview.md

 Hiding or showing items in the all services menu is controlled by the extension configuration that gets deployed with your extension.
 The following  example shows how to set it up.
 <!--
-TODO - Example here - Add after the feature is ready (ETA is 4-8 weeks) -->
+TODO - Example here - Add after the feature is ready (ETA is March or April) -->

 When in the hidden state, users will not be able to browse to or search for the entry point of the extension.
 However, you can distribute a special link like the following one that enables the entry point by using a feature flag.

 <!--
-TODO - Example here - Add after the feature is ready (ETA is 4-8 weeks) -->
+TODO - Example here - Add after the feature is ready (ETA is March or April) -->

 A few notes about this path: